 Urban agriculture

-Work parties in the Share the Harvest Garden happen every Wednesday from 10:30 AM to 12:30 PM.
-Everyone is welcome; there is no experience or equipment required.
+Work parties in the Share the Harvest Garden happen every week from March through October.
+Join us by emailing communitygarden@lushvalley.org or by showing up at 10:30 am on a Wednesday.
+Everyone is welcome; no experience or equipment required.

-Work parties in the Vanier Garden happen every Tuesday from 10:00 AM to 12:00 PM.
-Everyone is welcome; there is no experience or equipment required.
+Work parties in the Tsolum Garden happen every Tuesday from 10:00 AM to 12:00 PM, March through October.
+Join us by emailing communitygarden@lushvalley.org or by showing up on a Tuesday.
+Everyone is welcome; no experience or equipment required.

 Grow Food Everywhere